* Prices Inclusive of taxes

 Tell us a little about yourself:

-This IIB V10 course is also available as classroom course IBM Integration Bus V10 Application Development II (WM676G).
+This course is also available as classroom course IBM Integration Bus V10 Application Development II (WM676G).

 This course provides an intermediate-level continuation of the topics necessary to successfully create IBM Integration Bus message flow applications and integration services.